marcusbotacin/marcusbotacin.github.io/_pages/about.md

     * IEEE Transactions on Dependable and Secure Computing (TDSC)
     * IEEE Transactions on Emerging Topics in Computing (TETC)
     * IEEE Transactions on Information Forensics and Security (TIFS)
+    * IEEE Transactions on Machine Learning in Communications and Networking (TMLCN)
     * IEEE Transactions on Mobile Computing (TMC)
     * IEEE Transactions on Network and Service Management (TNSM)
     * Springer Artificial Intelligence Review